GiGurra/franklin/README.md

 val op1: Future[Unit] = collection.where("id" -> "a").default(a).append("ids" -> Seq(1, 2, 3))
 val op2: Future[Unit] = collection.where("id" -> "b").default(b).append("ids" -> Seq(4, 5, 6))
-// Will fail since the "ids" field is uniquely indexed and the "id"->"a" object's "ids"
+// Will fail since the "ids" field is uniquely indexed and the "id"->"a" document's "ids"
 // field contains one or more of these elements.
 Operations are atomic and completed entirely
 // or not at all, so '99' will NOT be added to the "id -> "b" document val op3: Future[Unit] = collection.where("id" -> "b").default(b).append("ids" -> Seq(99, 1, 2))